led02/card10_firmware/README.md

 To run the program, type: `reset` (which runs `mon mww 0x40000004 0x80000000`).
 This is a quirk as the prototypes to not have a reset line exposed to the debugger.
 Will be solved with production hardware.

+Important: You need to flash the bootloader first and make sure that there is no `card10.bin` file on the internal file system.
+Otherwise your program might not boot, or is overwritten by the bootloader.

 TODO: Provide a make command to flash card10.

 ## Debugging